-This Statement of Technical Review has been completed by the ATR Team for the <product type & short description of item> for <project name and location>, see the ATR Report, which includes a brief summary of the review including any significant and unresolved issues, future commitments, the Charge questions, a brief resume of ATR reviewers, a printout of all DrChecksSM comments with resolution, and any significant correspondence between the PDT, RMO, and ATR Team.
+This Statement of Technical Review has been completed by the ATR Team for the product type & short description of item> for project name and location>, see the ATR Report, which includes a brief summary of the review including any significant and unresolved issues, future commitments, the Charge questions, a brief resume of ATR reviewers, a printout of all DrChecksSM comments with resolution, and any significant correspondence between the PDT, RMO, and ATR Team.
 The ATR was conducted as defined in the project's RP to comply with the requirements of ER 1165-2-217.
 During the ATR, compliance with established policy principles and procedures, utilizing justified and valid assumptions, was verified.
 This included review of: assumptions, methods, procedures, and material used in analyses, alternatives evaluated, the appropriateness of data used and level obtained, and reasonableness of the results, including whether the product meets the customer's needs consistent with law and existing USACE policy.
 The ATR also assessed the District Quality Control (DQC) documentation and made the determination that the DQC activities employed appear to be appropriate and effective.
+All comments resulting from the ATR have either been resolved or have been elevated and are attached.
 All comments in DrChecksSM are closed.

 SIGNATURE

 [Name] Date

 ATR Team Lead

 [Office Symbol or Name of A-E Firm]

 SIGNATURE

 [Name] Date

 Project Manager (District)

 [Office Symbol]

 SIGNATURE

 [Name] Date

 Architect Engineer Project Manager 1

 [Company, location]

 SIGNATURE

 [Name] Date

 Review Management Office Representative

 [Office Symbol]

-l only needed if some portion of the ATR was contracted
+1 only needed if some portion of the ATR was contracted

-1 of 2
+1 a of 2

-CERTIFICATION OF AGENCY TECHNICAL REVIEW V
+CERTIFICATION OF AGENCY TECHNICAL REVIEW

-SUBJECT: Agency Technical Review (ATR) of sproduct type & short description ption of item> for

-Significant concerns and the explanation of the resolution are as follows: [Describe the major technical concerns and their resolution and specifically lis deferrals to be completed in the next phase of work or state "There are no sign any unresolved comments".] t any agreed-upon nificant concerns or
+Significant concerns and the explanation of the resolution are as follows:

+[Describe the major technical concerns and their resolution and specifically list any agreed-upon deferrals to be completed in the next phase of work or state "There are no significant concerns or any unresolved comments".]

-As noted above, all concerns resulting from the ATR of the project have been been elevated and documented with this certification. fully resolved or have
+As noted above, all concerns resulting from the ATR of the project have been fully resolved or have been elevated and documented with this certification.

 SIGNATURE

 [Name] Date

 Chief, Engineering Division (District)

 [Office Symbol]

+CICNATURE

 SIGNATURE

 [Name] Date

 Chief, Planning Division 2 (District)

 [Office Symbol]

 Add appropriate additional signatures (Operations, Construction, A-E

 principal for ATR solely conducted by A-E) and modify to

-accommodate local organizational su ucture.
+accommodate local organizational structure.

 SIGNATURE

 [Name] Date

 [as appropriate]

 [as appropriate]

 SIGNATURE

 [Name] Date

 [as appropriate]

 [as appropriate]

 2 Only needed for Decision Documents

--

 2 of 2